May 20th, 2015

 Another very poor decision on my part – but how could I have known the trail would drop steeply to small creeks, then climb dramatically again, not just once, but repeatedly?
 I am so exhausted I can barely walk, never mind climbing up the steep returns back to the original level of the trail, holding on to the slender saplings to keep myself from collapsing.

 This upper trail is far longer than the one I entered the park on, even the relatively even portions running on with no apparent end in sight.
-Finally, the trail drops to the entry to an enormous viewing tower.
+Finally, the trail drops to the entry of an enormous viewing tower.
 The light is falling and there is no way I want to risk getting stuck here after dark, never mind barely mustering the energy to walk.
 So forget about climbing the stairs to the top of the high tower!

 Concrete steps drop to dizzying depths below me, the trail joining the gentle trail I traversed several days ago to the modest waterfalls.
 Soon I climb back to the park encampment, a number of park management types from Kuala Lumpur seated at one table, and a handful of residual guides and wardens at the table I sit down at.